- No products in the cart.

 However, carrying too many spare golf balls can weigh down your bag.
 Consider adding two to three sleeves of new balls to your bag so you can always have a ball at the ready without carrying too much extra weight.

 Carry at least a handful of tees in varying sizes in your bag to make sure you never run out.
 You can find a range of plastic and wooden tees on offer, this is a personal choice which you use.
 Typically, it is recommended to keep around 20 tees in your bag before starting a round.
-Opt for tees in bright colours to make it easier to find them if they fly away after a shot.
+Opt for tees in brighter colours to make it easier to find them if they fly away after a shot.
 Worst case scenario, become a member of the broken tee society and use one you find on the tee box!

 Divot Repair Tool